 Please note All these caps apply to Priority Industry Qualifications, General Industry Training, apprenticeships and traineeships and Foundation Skills courses, and to concessional and non-concessional students.
 These caps do not include fees for Recognition of Prior Learning or commercial courses.

-Please pay your fees by credit card or debit card via our bpoint facility.
+Please pay your course fees (only) by credit card or debit card via our bpoint facility.
 Only Visa and Mastercard are accepted.

 You will need to enter your Student ID number (found on the top of your enrolment estimate).
 If you enter your Student ID incorrectly or not at all, your enrolment will be delayed.

 The initial payment will be 10% of your total quoted fees for the semester or $50 for courses with fees lower than $500.

 Students wishing to pay by instalments enter into a legally binding contract with North Metropolitan TAFE to pay their fees by the agreed dates.

 Payment plans are by fortnightly instalment, collected by PaySmart via direct debit from a bank account or credit card.
 Payments will commence on Friday, one fortnight after your initial payment is made, and will be scheduled to finish no later than the end of the study period or semester.

 Students are encouraged to set up their payment plan early to ensure smaller repayment amounts and maximise their time to pay off their fees.

 To set up an instalment plan, complete a PaySmart Request Form (1 MB) (PDF document) and email it to email@example.com indicating your campus in the email subject line, or lodge the completed form in person at Student Services.
 Please ensure the form is signed by the account holder.